 - Panel Upgrade: AC Level 2 charging requires a dedicated circuit, which may result in an electrical panel upgrade.
 An electrician will determine whether the current electrical panel has capacity.
 If an upgrade is required, the electrician will arrange an inspection and obtain a permit from the city/county.
-This applies to customers who wish to be on the E-1, E-6, E-7 or E-9A rate.
+This applies to all customers, regardless of rates.

 Call PG&E at 1-877-743-7782, Monday – Friday from 7 a.m. – 6 p.m. to start an application.
 Alternatively, you may apply for service online at Customer Connections Online.

 You will need to provide the following information when applying:

 - Rate option: EV-A, EV-B or stay on your existing residential rate

 - Charging level: AC Level 1 or AC Level 2